 contractInfo data with the

 codeHash value.
 A smart contract code is stored on chain as a wasm bytecode, and codeHash is its blake2_256 hash.
 So it’s enough to compare code hashes to effectively vefify that the code being executed by this contract instance on chain is the same you get when compiling this contract yourself.
-But if for some reason you want to get the bytecode of the contract instance, you could do this as well by quering the
+But if for some reason you want to get the bytecode of the contract instance, you could do this as well by querying the

 PristineCode storage value for that

 Note that the same Ink! source code built with different compiler versions results in different wasm bytecode.
 Hence to verify a contract you’ll need to build it using the same compiler version as contract owner did.

 The following getter methods of our contracts make all the sufficient info available to inspect for all participants.